Cheyenne Brando: Early life

-Born in 1970, Brando was raised by her mother Tarita on the island of Tahiti, south of Papeete.
+Brando was born in 1970.
+She was raised by her mother Tarita on the island of Tahiti, south of Papeete.
 Her parents divorced in 1972.

-While growing up, Marlon Brando did not allow Cheyenne and her brother Tehotu to visit him in the United States.
-In 1976 he stated, "I don't think I will let them [Cheyenne and Tehotu] go to the States.
+While growing up, Cheyenne was not allowed to visit her father in the United States, nor did Marlon Brando allow her brother Tehotu to visit him there.
+In 1976 Brando stated, "I don't think I will let them [Cheyenne and Tehotu] go to the States.
 As Tahitians, they are too trusting.
 They would be destroyed in the pace of life in the States."
+He didn't want them to be bombarded or harassed by cameras and attention; a big reason he loved Tahiti was because it gave him and his family a sense of privacy.
 As a child, Cheyenne reportedly adored her father and bragged about him.
 As she entered her teenage years, her feelings towards her father changed.
 In a 1990 interview she stated, "I have come to despise my father for the way he ignored me when I was a child.
 He came to the island maybe once a year but really didn't seem to care whether he saw me or not.
 He wanted us but he didn't want us."

-Cheyenne eventually dropped out of high school and began taking drugs including LSD, PCP, marijuana, and tranquilizers.
+Cheyenne eventually dropped out of high school and began taking drugs including LSD, PCP, marijuana, and tranquilizers with her boyfriend, Dag Drollet.
 During this time, she began a modeling career.

-In 1989, Cheyenne was seriously injured in a car accident when she crashed a Jeep she was driving after her father refused to allow her to visit him while he was filming The Freshman in Toronto.
+In 1989, Cheyenne was seriously injured in a car crash when she crashed a Jeep she was driving after her father refused to allow her to visit him while he was filming The Freshman in Toronto.
 She sustained a broken jaw, a laceration under her eye, and a torn ear.
 Marlon Brando flew Cheyenne to Los Angeles to undergo extensive reconstructive and cosmetic surgery.
-The accident effectively ended her modeling career.
-After the accident, she began experiencing bouts of depression and attempted suicide.
+The crash effectively ended her modeling career.
+After the crash, she began experiencing bouts of depression and attempted suicide.